 Watery discharge from the nose that thickens and turns yellow or green

-The symptoms of the common cold may resemble other conditions or medical problems.
-Always consult your child's health care provider for a diagnosis.
+The symptoms of the common cold may seem like other conditions or health problems.
+Always see your child's healthcare provider for a diagnosis.

 A cold and the flu (influenza) are 2 different illnesses.
-A cold is relatively harmless and usually clears up by itself after a period of time, although sometimes it may lead to a secondary infection, such as an ear infection.
-The flu can also be harmless, but may progress to a more complicated illness, such as pneumonia and even death.
-What may seem like a cold, could, in fact, be the flu.
+A cold is fairly harmless.
+It usually clears up by itself after a period of time.
+But it can sometimes lead to a secondary infection, such as an ear infection.
+The flu can also be harmless.
+But it may progress to a more complicated illness such as pneumonia.
+Sometimes it can even lead to death.
+What may seem like a cold may really be the flu.
 Be aware of these differences:

 Low or no fever

 Mild, hacking cough